-How Do Slab Cracks Cause Foundation Damage?November 11, 2021 Baird Foundation Repair
+How Do Concrete Slab Cracks Cause Foundation Damage?November 11, 2021 Baird Foundation Repair

 Concrete slabs are crucial to modern day architecture.
-Concrete slabs not only provide foundation for many homes and buildings, but also give them structural support and often affects design.
+Not only provide do they provide foundation for many homes and buildings, but they also give them structural support and affect the design.
 They’re also very common across the United States.
 In fact, according to the National Association of Home Builders, new homes built on slabs increased from 46% in 2000 to 63% in 2019.

 The soil beneath any building should be able to drain water efficiently and dry quickly.
-Of course, this isn’t always the case, and depending on where you live, soil can be unstable and cause slab cracks over time.
-If you live in areas with soils that tend to absorb and expand, such as those with more clay content, you’ll find that there’s more soil and foundation movement.
-The reason for this is because absorbent/expansive soils swell up when they gain moisture and shrink when they lose it.
+Of course, this isn’t always the case.
+Depending on where you live, soil can be unstable and cause slab cracks over time.
+If you live in areas with soils that tend to absorb and expand, such as those with more clay content, you’ll find that there’s more movement between the soil and foundation.
+The reason for this is because absorbent and expansive soils swell up when they gain moisture and shrink when they lose it.

 In fact, in areas with high clay content some foundations will shift up and down as much as an inch or two inches, resulting in slab cracks.